 This policy outlines the expectation of respectful interpersonal relationships at SFCC and applies to all SFCC employees and students.

-For purposes of this policy, the near relative of an employee includes spouse, domestic partner, parents, brothers, sisters, children, stepparents, stepbrothers and stepsisters, stepchildren, parents-in-law, brothers- and sisters-in-law, sons- and daughters-in-law, and the immediate family members (parents, brothers and sisters, and children) of spouses and domestic partners, or is a person who receives financial support of more than 25 percent of their annual income, or is a person claimed as a dependent for federal income tax purposes.
+- Near Relative for purposes of this policy, include spouse, domestic partner, parents, brothers, sisters, children, stepparents, stepbrothers and stepsisters, stepchildren, parents-in-law, brothers- and sisters-in-law, sons- and daughters-in-law, and the immediate family members (parents, brothers and sisters, and children) of spouses and domestic partners, or is a person who receives financial support of more than 25 percent of their annual income, or is a person claimed as a dependent for federal income tax purposes.
+This policy applies whether the relationship exists at the time of election or is established later.

 - All employees are prohibited from having a romantic, amorous or sexual relationship with a student under the age of 18.
 A sexual relationship with a minor may be chargeable as a felony under the criminal code.